Idaho Diminished Value Claims

 Norton v.
 Terrell, 743 P.2d 1273 (Idaho Ct.
 App.
 1987)

-The Idaho Court of Appeals held that the proper measure of damages for harm to personal property includes the difference between the property’s value immediately before the loss and its value immediately after the loss, together with reasonable costs of repair.
-This measure applies whether the property (including an automobile) is repaired or not.
+The Idaho Court of Appeals held that the proper measure of damages for harm to personal property — including a vehicle — is the difference between its value immediately before the loss and its value immediately after, plus reasonable repair costs.
+That standard applies whether or not the vehicle is ultimately repaired.

 Below are answers to common questions about Idaho diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

 Yes.
-Idaho recognizes third party diminished value claims against the at fault driver’s insurer.
+Idaho recognizes third-party diminished value claims against the insurer of the driver who caused the accident.

-• Can I file diminished value against my own insurer in Idaho?
+• Can I file this claim under my own auto policy?

 Still have a question?